With you from step one

 Contact us below or call at 206.599.3223.
 We’re here to help answer your questions or to get you started with a consultation.

+Cheek and eyelid reconstruction is typically performed to repair a wound after the removal of a skin cancer.
 Skin cancer is the most common cancer in humans, affecting 1 in 5 Americans over their lifetime, and over 1,000,000 in new cases are diagnosed in the US annually, with the state of Washington among the highest rates.
 Basal cell cancer is the most common skin cancer followed by squamous cell cancer, and then melanoma.
 Thankfully, due to slow growth and early detection, dying from skin cancer is very rare.
-The presence of a nodule or lesion on the eyelid that grows, bleed or ulcerates should be evaluated.
-This involves examination and sometimes a biopsy.

 Since Dr. Bhrany specializes in the treatment and reconstruction of eyelid and facial skin cancers, you may be referred to him by your primary care physician for evaluation of a skin lesion (bump or ulcer) suspicious for a skin cancer.
 If you have already been diagnosed with a facial or eyelid skin cancer, you may be referred by a dermatologist who specializes in Mohs skin cancer surgery (see more below) to discuss repair of the subsequent wound after your Mohs surgery.
 If you are referred with a suspicious lesion, a biopsy may be performed in the office to identify a potential skin cancer.
 If the biopsy confirms a skin cancer, possible treatment options will be discussed.
 Mohs skin cancer surgery is most commonly recommended.